 Make generic for adding in 23.501

-4.10b Differentiated services for NAUN3 devices behind 5G-RG
+4.10b Differentiated services for Non-3GPP devices behind UE/5G-RG

-NAUN3 devices cannot be authenticated by 5GC but may e.g. be locally authenticated by the 5G-RG using e.g. pre-shared secret.
-Differentiated services (QoS, network slicing) may be provided for NAUN3 devices as defined in this clause.
+In case of Non-3GPP devices which are not autheticable by 5GC but may e.g. be locally authenticated by the UE/5G-RG using e.g. pre-shared secret or other mechanism outside 3GPP scope.
+Differentiated services (QoS, network slicing) may be provided for NAUN3 devices and ??to N3GPP device identified by Non.3GPP device identifier?? as defined in this clause.

-"Connectivity Group IDs" may be defined on the 5G-RG where each Connectivity Group ID corresponds to a separate physical or virtual port on the 5G-RG.
+"Connectivity Group IDs" may be defined on the UE/5G-RG where each Connectivity Group ID corresponds to a separate physical or virtual port on the UE.5G-RG or to a specific N3GPP device connected behind the UE/5G-RG identified by the Connectivity Group ID.
 These ports could, for example, refer to separate physical ethernet ports and/or to separate WLAN SSIDs and/or to a separate VLAN.
-The devices that connect to a certain logical port are considered part of the same Connectivity Group ID.
-How this configuration on the 5G-RG is done is out of scope of this specification.
+The UE/5G-RG may also associate the Connectity Group ID to a specific device connecting via a WLAN SSID.
+How the UE/5G-RG associated the N3GPP device that connect to a certain logical port as part of the same Connectivity Group ID or to a different Connectivity Group is based on implementation on the UE/5G-RG out of scope of this specification.
+As shown in the exemple in the figure 4.10b the UE/5G-RG can bind the Non-3GPP device A which is connected via the WLAN with SSID 1 to the connectivity Group 2, the Non-3GPP device B which is connected via the WLAN with SSID 1 to the connectivity Group 3 and all the other deivces connected to SSID 2 to the COnnecitivty Group 3.

-Each Connectivity Group ID is then mapped to a separate PDU Session that is established by the 5G-RG based on the procedures defined in clause 7.
+Each Connectivity Group ID is then mapped to a separate PDU Session that is established by the UE/5G-RG based on the procedures defined in clause 7.
 The overall architecture is illustrated in Figure-4.10b-1.

-Figure 4.10b-1: Example scenario for NAUN3 devices behind 5G-RG based on connectivity groups
+Figure 4.10b-1: Example scenario for NAUN3 devices behind UE/5G-RG based on connectivity groups

 The 5G-RG is configured with the (virtual) port information (e.g. VLANs and SSIDs) based on TR-69 [18], TR-360 and TR-181 [46].
-URSP rules can be provided to the 5G-RG to indicate how to map Connectivity Group ID to the parameters of the PDU Session used to carry the traffic of corresponding devices e.g. DNN, S-NSSAI, etc.

 NOTE: In addition, the mapping between a "virtual port" and DNN/S-NSSAI can be configured via TR-69 [18]/TR-181 [46].

+URSP rules can be provided to the UE/5G-RG to indicate how to map Connectivity Group ID to the parameters of the PDU Session used to carry the traffic of corresponding associated devices e.g. DNN, S-NSSAI, etc.

-Whether and how the NAUN3 devices are configured to use a specific SSID or connect to a certain Ethernet port on the 5G-RG is out of scope of this specification.
+Whether and how the NAUN3 devices and UIA device ? are configured to use a specific SSID and BT on UE or connect to specific SSID or a certain Ethernet port on the 5G-RG is out of scope of this specification.

-Differentiation of charging and QoS may be provided via PCC rules (for different service flows) related with dedicated PDU Sessions for NAUN3 devices.
+Differentiation of charging and QoS may be provided via PCC rules (for different service flows) related with dedicated PDU Sessions for NAUN3 devices and UIA device ? .
 Isolation of devices using a specific Connectivity Group ID into a specific network slice, i.e. with separate S-NSSAI may also be provided.

 * * * * Second change * * * *